swyxio/SunburstJS/README.md

 ![sunburst](sunburst.png)

-Sunburst is an attempt at a new template for newbies (especially coming from FreeCodeCamp, and looking for an update to [ClementineJS](http://www.clementinejs.com/tutorials/tutorial-beginner.html)) to fullstack javascript development.
+Sunburst is fullstack JS tutorial for newbies (especially coming from FreeCodeCamp, and looking for an update to [ClementineJS](http://www.clementinejs.com/tutorials/tutorial-beginner.html)) looking to put together frontend and backend knowledge for the first time.

 It uses React on the frontend, Node/Express/Mongo on the backend.
 Unlike ClementineJS I would use “modern” choices like create-react-app, and the mongoose ORM, and also show how to deploy to Heroku.
 I would also show how to integrate PassportJS for authentication.